-- NE 1⁄4, Section 35, Fairview Township - Located on original site in the town of Burbank, Fairview Township, sitting on about three and a half acres of land - First structure, built in 1882, was moved and used for various purposes - Present structure built in 1910, contained at least two classrooms with hardwood floors and a basement - Consolidated with Vermillion School District in 1972 - Burbank Association established to preserve the school which is presently used as a Community Center - An active historical society has maintained and improved the structure as money permitted.
+- NE 1⁄4, Section 35, Fairview Township - It was located on the original site in the town of Burbank, Fairview Township, on about three and a half acres of land. - The first structure, built in 1882, was moved and used for various purposes. - The present structure built in 1910, contained at least two classrooms with hardwood floors and a basement. - The school consolidated with Vermillion School District in 1972. - The Burbank Association was established to preserve the school which is presently used as a Community Center. - An active historical society has maintained and improved the structure as money permitted.
 The stage with its original curtain is in good condition, and new windows have been installed along with a new roof.